‘a roar of warmth’

 Show Lengths and Times

-Annie is set to open at the Piccadilly Theatre London on June 5th 2017 and will play until January 6th 2018, with previews beginning May 23rd 2017.
+Annie officially opened at the Piccadilly Theatre London on June 5th 2017 and is booking until February 18th 2018.

 Show running time is 2 hours 20 minutes, including an interval.